Yard of ale

 A yard of ale or yard glass is a tall beer glass used for drinking around 2+1/2 imppt of beer, depending upon the diameter.

 The glass is approximately 1 yd long, shaped with a bulb at the bottom, and a widening shaft, which constitutes most of the height.

-The glass most likely originated in 17th-century England, where the glass was known also as a "long glass", a "Cambridge yard (glass)" and an "ell glass".
-It is associated by legend with stagecoach drivers, though was mainly used for drinking feats and special toasts.
+The glass most likely originated in 17th-century England, where it was known also as a "long glass", a "Cambridge yard (glass)" and an "ell glass".
+It is associated by legend with stagecoach drivers, though it was mainly used for drinking feats and special toasts.

 Drinking a yard glass full of beer as quickly as possible is a traditional pub game; as with the toe of a beer boot, the bulb at the bottom of the glass makes it possible for the contestant to be splashed with a sudden rush of beer toward the end of the feat.
 The fastest drinking of a yard of ale in the Guinness Book of Records is 5 seconds.